-As a Budapest location, it’s a large space to capture.
+As a Budapest location, it’s an ample space to capture.
 Most photographers stick to the outside pools, which are better to visit in the summer.
-You’ll find atmospherical scenes due to the rising steam in the strong sun.
+You will find atmospherical scenes due to the rising steam in the strong sun.

 9. Széchenyi Chain Bridge

 I know, I know.
-Széchenyi was a very important Hungarian politician, political theorist, and writer.
+Széchenyi was a significant Hungarian politician, political theorist, and writer.

 8. Gellért Hill

-If you’re looking for panoramic views of the capital city, you won’t find them on the Pest side.
+If you are looking for panoramic views of the capital city, you will not find them on the Pest side.
 This is unless you visit a rooftop bar.
 On the Buda side, you can keep your feet firmly on the ground.
 This is while standing in one of the best photography spots in Budapest.

 This hill stands 235 m (771 ft) tall, and its size means it sits in two different districts.
-The name comes from Saint Gerard, the first Bishop of Csanád who was thrown off the hill.
+The name comes from Saint Gerard, the first Bishop of Csanád, thrown off the hill.
 On one side of the hill is a statue commemorating his life.

-At the bottom of this hill, you’ll find Gellért Baths, another beautiful thermal spa inside Hotel Gellért.
-On the top of the hill you’ll find the Citadella.
+At the bottom of this hill, you will find Gellért Baths, another beautiful thermal spa inside Hotel Gellért.
+On the top of the hill, you will find the Citadella.
 On top of this fortress, the Liberty Statue – a 14-meter tall bronze woman holding a palm leaf.

 It’s even better to come after the sun drops to capture Budapest at night.